 When a task needs to be completed, I’ll do everything in my power to get it done quickly and get it done well.
 In addition to my very strong work ethic, I’ve got a real knack for uncovering and managing relevant information.
 With a dogged pursuit of answers, there’s nothing I can’t figure out.

 With valuable experience working in both the civil and criminal legal arenas, Seth brings outstanding skills in drafting, legal writing, research, technology, and case and data management to the firm.
 In both state and U.S. District Court clerkships, Seth worked on a wide variety of matters, including one of the largest and most complex drug prosecutions in the history of the U.S. Department of Justice and one of the nation’s largest multidistrict litigation cases.

-Seth has experience drafting virtually everything a trial court requires.
-He has written nearly one-hundred court opinions on motions for summary judgment, motions to dismiss, and various complex discovery disputes.
-These also include memorandum in support of Judge Fletman’s decisions before the Pennsylvania appellate courts.
-Seth’s writing has involved everything from constitutional and criminal issues to the resolution of complex commercial disputes.
+Seth adeptly produces virtually everything a trial court requires.
+He has written nearly 100 court opinions and memorandum on motions for summary judgment, motions to dismiss, and various complex discovery disputes.
+These also include memorandum in support of a judge’s decisions before the Pennsylvania appellate courts.
+Subjects include everything from constitutional and criminal issues to the resolution of complex commercial disputes.

-He has a passion for pro bono service, having volunteered as an attorney for Philadelphia VIP and served on the Executive Committee for the Young Lawyers Division of the Philadelphia Bar Association.
+Additionally, Seth has a passion for pro bono service, having volunteered as an attorney for Philadelphia VIP and served on the Executive Committee for the Young Lawyers Division of the Philadelphia Bar Association.